Resources

 Numerous lab available to students with different focus:

 1. The Human Factors/Ergonomics Lab which has the capability of supporting student research in the fields of ergonomics, workplace design, usability, and interface design.
-The lab is equipped with a state of the art wireless EMG recording system, mobile and base mount eye trackers driven by Imotions software (includes affective modules), a driving simulator (270 degree), instruments to measure physiological and neurophysiological measures, electrically adjustable workstation, an Oculus Rift HMD, cameras, Wi‐Fi, and related support computers and software.
+The lab is equipped with a state-of-the-art wireless EMG recording system, mobile and base mount eye trackers driven by Imotions software (includes affective modules), a driving simulator (270 degree), instruments to measure physiological and neurophysiological measures, electrically adjustable workstation, an Oculus Rift HMD, cameras, Wi‐Fi, and related support computers and software.
 The lab is being retrofitted to include capacity for in‐house user centered design studies, including multiple user studies, various healthcare settings, basic physical ergonomic research tasks, and various simulation facilities.

-2. The Virtual Environments, Cognition, and Training Research (VECTR) Lab which gives students hands‐on experience with all aspects of the research process, with an emphasis on applied experimental research psychology.
+3. The Virtual Environments, Cognition, and Training Research (VECTR) Lab which gives students hands‐on experience with all aspects of the research process, with an emphasis on applied experimental research psychology.

-3. Memory, Learning, and Motivation (MLM) Lab which addresses research questions related to human behavior and cognition,
+4. Memory, Learning, and Motivation (MLM) Lab which addresses research questions related to human behavior and cognition,

-4. Learning, Attention, Vision, and Application (LAVA) with focus on Human Factors, Visual Attention, Gamification, and Data Visualization.
+5. Learning, Attention, Vision, and Application (LAVA) with focus on Human Factors, Visual Attention, Gamification, and Data Visualization.

 Teaching opportunities available to students in the program: